mojaloop/finance-portal-ui/docs/notes.md

 This design document is synthesised from [this document]( https://modusbox.atlassian.net/wiki/spaces/CV/pages/340820007/30+Admin+Portal#id-30AdminPortal-3%29Financemanagementportal).
+As there are likely to have been transcription errors, or omissions, that document should likely be considered the source of truth.
+If anything in JIRA tasks, that document, or this document doesn't make sense- start a conversation with Matt or Iveth about it.
+If something in this document seems a bad idea, or future tasks don't fit, start a conversation about it.
+This document, and the associated UI, should be considered to be changeable and evolving- not prescriptive.

 The following wireframe presents two views.
 On the left, a main view consisting of a navigation bar, a filter, and a details pane.
 This is the view the user will be presented with after login.